hmlongco/Builder/README.md

         })
         .disposed(by: disposeBag)
 ```
-The code `self.transtion(to: ...)` basically replaces the current view tree with a new one.
+The code `self.transtion(to: ...)` basically replaces the current view tree on the view controller with a new one.
 Since Builder doesn't "diff" the treeview, we're basically manually replicatiing in UIKit what SwiftUI would do for us whenever a major state change occurs.

 The view model defines the enumerated state and is updated when load is called.

 ```swift
 class MainViewModel {